 Mark Becker

-Mark is currently in his thirty-fourth year of teaching at Forest Lake Academy.
+In his thirty-fourth year of teaching, Mark Becker came to Forest Lake Academy eight years ago.
 A 1977 graduate of Union College, he completed a Masters of Music program at Boise State University in 1991.
-Becker’s professional experiences include music teacher at Mile High Academy (Denver, CO), Gem State Academy (Caldwell, ID), and Andrews Academy (Berrien Springs, MI) and Minister of Music at Denver First Seventh-day Adventist Church and Zion United Church of Christ (Baroda, MI)
+Becker’s professional experiences include music teacher at Mile High Academy (Denver, CO), Gem State Academy (Caldwell, ID), and Andrews Academy (Berrien Springs, MI) and Minister of Music at Denver First Seventh-day Adventist Church (Denver, CO) and Zion United Church of Christ (Baroda, MI)

 Leon Hauck